+The best place to start your trip is either Mendoza or San Juan.
+I recommend Mendoza as there is a greater variety in the stores to purchase your food and any equipment required.
+The stores in San Juan also seem to be more expensive.
 I recommend spending a night in the town of Barreal which is a couple hours drive from mendoza and is located just after the turn off to Santana (where you start the trek to base camp).
 There are a few very small stores here, dont expect much variety.
 The people of barreal are very warm and welcoming and will go out of their way to assist you.
 Barreal also has a bank and internet cafe on the main street.

 From late November to February.
 December has the best snow conditions according to local sources.

 No permits are required to climb any of the peaks in the Valle del Colorado, however you do require permission to be obtained in order to use the bridge crossing the Colorado river just before you reach Santana hut.
 The road & bridge is owned by a mining company.
 Contact Anibal Maturano from san juan aventura www.donmercedario.com.ar to organise this.